education.vic.gov.au

 Schools must copy (cc) the regional disability coordinator when the appeal is submitted.

 The appeal must contain a cover letter from the school principal clearly stating that it is an appeal and the grounds for appeal.
-This should include:
+This must include:

 • the nature of the procedural deficiency that has been identified and a clear statement of any alleged procedural deficiencies or

 • the new and substantial information available, what activity/s of the profile this relates to, and why this supports a different level(s) of adjustment in the profile.
+The letter should also indicate why this information was not available either at the time of the profile meeting or before the profile was finalised.
 The new information should be attached to the appeal.

-Note: An appeal on the grounds of new and substantial information can only occur after the initial profile outcome and is not the same as a request for a subsequent profile or a subsequent profile within 24 months, which can be made at any stage if the there is a significant change in the student’s functional needs in a short period of time (for example, a deteriorating medical condition).
+Note: An appeal on the grounds of new and substantial information can only occur after the initial profile outcome and if the new information is related to the supports and adjustments discussed within the profile meeting, or was specifically requested after the profile meeting.
+Appeals are not the same as a request for a subsequent profile or a subsequent profile within 24 months, which can be made at any stage if the there is a significant change in the student’s functional needs in a short period of time (for example, a deteriorating medical condition).
 Refer to: Requesting a subsequent Disability Inclusion Profile.

 Receiving the outcome of an appeal